 Raman spectroscopy is an excellent choice for analyzing unknown powders because it can determine the composition of many inorganic species and is particularly sensitive to iron-based compounds.
 It is also very applicable to samples that are very black in appearance and may contain large amounts of non-organic carbon.
 Furthermore, Raman’s small spot size makes it possible to detect rust from particles on the order of a few microns in size.

-Contact us today for your Identification of Unknown Powders needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your identification of unknown powder needs.
+Please complete the form below to have an EAG expert contact you.